Updated – April 2022

 Honeywell has set up an impressive 36,000 square feet state-of-the-art manufacturing, design and engineering facilities in the industrial city of Pune in 1988.
 It is equipped with system integrated services, testing facilities, systems assembly & staging centre, printed wiring assembly manufacturing facility and a smart technology centre.
 Manufacturer of electronic systems and components forms 57% of the company’s product portfolio whereas, Repair and maintenance and Trading of machinery, equipment and supplies consist of 29% and 13% respectively.
 As India is now moving faster towards adoption of automation, digital revolution and Industrial Revolution 4.0 (Industry 4.0) Honeywell Automation and its products will play a key role towards India’s growth story.

 HAIL is a leader of integrated automation and software solutions making it the largest Indian Industry IT company.
-The company has grown its Sales and Profits at a CAGR of 6.5% and 29.2% respectively during the last five years.
-Not only that it has given Return on Equity and Return on Capital Employed of 19.5% and 30.6% in the last five years.
-A prolonged slowdown due to COVID-19 in the Manufacturing and Automobile sector could impact the company’s growth in the future.
+The company has grown its Sales and Profits at a CAGR of 6.82% and 26.7% respectively during the last five years.
+Not only that it has given Return on Equity and Return on Capital Employed of 20.8% and 30.6% in the last five years.
+A prolonged slowdown due to COVID-19 and chip shortage issue in the Manufacturing and Automobile sector could impact the company’s growth in the future.

 Bata India has an established track record of over 85 years and a pan-India presence.
 The company has a diversified product portfolio, and sells through an extensive retail and distributor network.
 It sells rubber, canvas, leather and plastic footwear through 1550 Bata own and franchisee stores and in thousands of multi-brand footwear dealer stores pan-India.
 The company has four manufacturing units at Batanagar (Kolkata), Bataganj (Bihar), Peenya (near Bangalore), and Hosur (Tamil Nadu).
 BIL is a 52.96% subsidiary of Bata (BN) BV, Amsterdam, a Group company which has operations in more than 50 countries.
 The company has access to technical research, and innovative programmes implemented by the Bata Group.
 It receives technical, strategic, and managerial support in its various functions, including purchase, manufacture, training of managers from its Group Company, and in turn, pays technical fees.
 Over the past several years, BIL has remained debt free and has availed only non-fund based limits from banks.

 The company also has a significant liquidity cushion with Rs.
-964 crore of cash and liquid investments as of March 2020.
+1,097 crore of cash and liquid investments as of March 2021.
 However, the competition has been intensifying in all product categories as established players have been setting up new manufacturing facilities, besides increasing capacities in their existing plants.
-Since, Bata India’s portfolio mix was skewed more towards formals and fashion categories it was the worst impacted footwear company amid COVID-19 lockdowns.
-However, the company is tweaking its product portfolio to Casuals, Fitness and Essential categories.
+Since, Bata India’s portfolio mix was skewed more towards formals and fashion categories due to which it was the worst impacted footwear company amid COVID-19 lockdowns however, the company is tweaking its product portfolio to Casuals, Fitness and Essential categories.
 Any further lockdowns due to rising COVID-19 cases could impact the company’s business operations.

 Established in 2000, Mphasis is a mid-sized player catering to the IT / IT enabled Services / BPO industry in various domains such as banking and financial services, communication, insurance, etc. The company has strong domain expertise and offers a wide range of services.
 Based on its expertise, the company continues to add new logos to its clientele which aided in healthy growth of its top line in recent years.
 Given the Blackstone Group’s parentage, Mphasis has access to its investment portfolio and the company has leveraged the same since its acquisition.